CoalaWeb/coalaweb-docs/docs/joomla/extensions/contact/system-parts.md

 ## <a name="modules"></a>Modules

-<span class="tip" markdown="1">The module configuration options override the component settings to give you more flexibility.</span>
+<div class="alert">The module configuration options override the component settings to give you more flexibility.</div>

 ### <a name="mod-contact"></a>Contact